 - Navigate to

 Then the build can be shared among the testers.

-Once the build has completed you can launch several instances of the built executable in order to both host and join a game.
+Once the build has completed you can launch several instances of the built executable to both host and join a game.

-It is also possible to run the builds along with an editor that produced said build, which could be useful during iterations.
+It is also possible to run the builds along with an editor that produced said build, which can be useful during iterations.